drussotto/Boston-Public-Health-Commission-Peer-Leadership-Institute/README.md

     from flask import Flask
 ImportError: No module named flask
 ```
+or any version of this with flask replaced by another module,
-You probably don't have the virtual env activated, in which case you should run 'source ./virtenv/bin/activate'
+You probably don't have the virtual env activated, in which case you should run 'source ./virtenv/bin/activate'.
+If you do have it activated you should install the required dependancies via `pip install -r requirements.txt`

+## About our testing infrastructure:

 -- MORE COMING LATER --